lf-/gankra.github.io/blah/only-in-rust/index.md

 So just to be clear, there's lots of bugs that Rust code can have.
 Many of them you would expect to see in any language: integer overflow, index out of bounds, failing to sanitize input, etc.

 Others are *kinda* Rust-specific, in that they're a consequence of certain features: [exception safety](https://doc.rust-lang.org/nomicon/exception-safety.html), dangling raw pointers, [inappropriately trusting interfaces](https://doc.rust-lang.org/nomicon/safe-unsafe-meaning.html#how-safe-and-unsafe-interact), etc. However we won't be focusing on these issues because they're just as relevant in Rust's close relatives: C++ and Swift.
-(Swift doesn't really have exception safety issues; and C++ doesn't really have trust issues, insofar as C++ doesn't try to distinguish "safe" and "unsafe" operations)
+(Swift doesn't really have exception safety issues; and C++ doesn't really have trust issues, insofar as C++ doesn't really try to distinguish between "safe" and "unsafe" operations)

 But the bugs I want to focus on I've only seen in Rust code, as a result of unique type-system interactions.
 I won't go so far as to say that no other language has these issues.
-I just don't know them.
+I just don't know them, and I wouldn't expect to see them.

 Also I should note that all the bugs I want to focus on will be related to writing unsafe code.
-So these aren't things you generally need to worry about day-to-day.
+So these aren't things you generally need to worry about day-to-day when using Rust.
 The reason they're related to unsafe code is because these bugs are generally places where we're doing clever/subtle things for you which are always correct *in safe code* but fall over once you start doing the things `unsafe` lets you.

 # Ralf's Bug: Oops Unsafe Autotraits

+TL;DR: if you write `unsafe` you *must* closely audit `Send` and `Sync` for your types!

 This one's going to need a fair bit of background, because it's the consequence of a several obscure Rust features.